For inquiries about our products or pricelist, please leave to us and we will be in touch within 24 hours.

 I

-Injection Molded Construction: A type of sole unit construction created by injecting melted PVC or a similamaterial into the sole mold.
+Injection Molded Construction: A type of sole unit construction created by injecting melted PVC or a similar material into the sole mold.
 Injection molded construction is an efficient way to mass-produce footwear.

 Inseam: The hidden seam of a welted shoe holding together the welt, upper, lining and insole.